Frequently asked questions

 At CoP3 Online, all assessments are carried out by independent, experienced professionals whose reports are accepted by the Court of Protection and High Court.

-The form confirms that the individual has been properly assessed under the Mental Capacity Act (2005) and whether they have, or lack, the capacity to make the specific decision in question.
+You’ll need a CoP3 before submitting an application to the Court of Protection.
+This form confirms that the individual has been properly assessed under the Mental Capacity Act (2005) and whether they have the capacity to make the specific decision in question.

-Yes, provided it’s completed by an appropriately qualified assessor and follows the requirements of the Mental Capacity Act (2005).
+Yes, the Court will accept an online CoP3 as long as it’s completed by a qualified assessor and meets the requirements of the Mental Capacity Act (2005).

 Answer our few quick questions and we’ll guide you to the right option.